0xAX/linux-insides/Misc/how_kernel_compiled.md

 Kernel: arch/x86/boot/bzImage is ready  (#5)
 ```

 That's all.

 Conclusion
 ================================================================================

 It is the end of this part and here we saw all steps from the execution of the `make` command to the generation of the `bzImage`.
 I know, the Linux kernel makefiles and process of the Linux kernel building may seem confusing at first glance, but it is not so hard.
-Hope this part will help you to understand process of the Linux kernel building.
+Hope this part will help you understand the process of building the Linux kernel.

 Links
 ================================================================================